Skip to main content

 in reply to eclectech

 @eclectech I agree with @Vít Skalický, seeing the installation, I don't think there's any facial recognition, it doesn't try to identify individual people.
-Instead, it's running a face detection software with an AI (for a lack of better term) trained to identify general traits from faces.
+Instead, it's running a face detection software with an AI (for a lack of better term) trained to identify general traits from faces that assigns a random label to each face, tracking them across the video stream.

 I still understand the malaise, we like to think we're anonymous in a crowd, and just being singled out in such a display dispels that myth without even actually doing the thing people accuse it of.